Competition is the natural order in business, especially for ecommerce brands where it’s not just your local competitors that you need to worry about.

 What is a unique selling proposition?

-A unique selling proposition (USP) is the one thing that makes your business better than the competition.
-It’s a specific and clear benefit that makes your business stand out when compared to other businesses in your market.
+A unique selling proposition (USP) is the unique benefit that makes your business or product better than the competition.
+It’s a short sentence or two defining the specific and clear benefit that makes your business stand out when compared to others in your market.

-Forming an opinionated and deliberate USP helps focus your marketing strategy and influences messaging, branding, copywriting, and other marketing decisions, and influences prospective customers.
+Forming an opinionated and deliberate unique selling proposition, or unique selling point, helps focus your marketing strategy and influences messaging, branding, copywriting, and other marketing decisions, as well as prospective customers.
 At its core, a USP should quickly answer a potential customer’s most immediate question when they encounter your brand:

 Your USP plays to your strengths and should be based on what makes your brand or product uniquely valuable to your customers.
 Being “unique” is rarely a strong USP in itself.
 You have to differentiate around some aspect your target audience cares about, otherwise your messaging won't be nearly as effective.